teonivalois/playing-with-services/readme.md

 - Kong Database

-    Kong can run on top of cassandra or postgresql.
-I'm using cassandra here...
+    Kong can run on top of cassandra or postgres.
+I'm using postgres here, so we don't need to fetch another image...

     ```bash
     $ docker volume create kong_data